Advertiser Disclosure

 16. $300 Annual Travel Credit Benefit ($300)

 Chase Sapphire Reserve cardholders automatically receive a statement credit for travel purchases charged to the credit card, up to $300 per cardmember year.
-Do note that qualifying purchases for the annual travel credit do not earn 3x points.
+However, qualifying purchases for the annual travel credit do not earn points.

 This credit does not have to be used up in a single purchase.
-Instead, multiple smaller purchases will also be reimbursed so long as the $300 maximum has not been reached and the purchases are in an eligible travel category.
+You can use the travel credit in small purchases and be reimbursed up to the $300 maximum as long as the purchases are in an eligible travel category.

 • Airlines